History of the Seattle Mariners: 2019–present: Back to the playoffs

 In 2019, Ichiro Suzuki returned to the Mariners and played in their first two games against the Oakland Athletics at the Tokyo Dome in Japan.
 After Suzuki's retirement, the Mariners fell back into the cellar of the AL West with a 68–94 record.
 After posting a 27–33 record in the COVID-19 pandemic-shortened 2020 season, the Mariners rebounded in 2021 with their best season since 2003, finishing with a 90–72 record and coming within two games of a wild card berth.

-2022 would prove to be a special year for Seattle.
-On June 19, the Mariners had a 29–39 record and were in fourth place in their division.
-However, they quickly got back into the playoff race by winning 22 of their next 25 games, including their last 14 games before the All-Star break.
+The 2022 season marked a return to the playoffs and the end of the longest active drought in North American sports.
+On June 19, the Mariners had a 29–39 record and were in fourth place in their division, but quickly got back into the playoff race by winning 22 of their next 25 games, including their last 14 games before the All-Star break.
 Bolstered by a midseason trade for Cincinnati Reds ace Luis Castillo, the Mariners continued to win in the second half, and on September 30, Cal Raleigh hit a walk-off home run that clinched the Mariners' first postseason berth since 2001, ending the longest active playoff drought amongst the four major North American sports leagues.
 In the American League Wild Card Series, the Mariners defeated the Toronto Blue Jays in two games, coming back from a seven-run deficit in Game 2.
 It would prove to be the Mariners' last win of the season, as they were swept by the Houston Astros in the ALDS.
+They had led Game 1 for most of the game until the final pitch, when Yordan Alvarez hit a walk-off home run to deliver a 8-7 loss for Seattle.
+Game 3 was the first home playoff game in Seattle since 2001, and it was a historic day that saw an 18-inning duel between two teams that held the other scoreless (a record for the longest scoreless postseason game, and tied with three other games for the longest postseason game overall) until the top of the 18th when Jeremy Peña hit a home run to make it 1-0 for Houston.
+The game ended in the bottom of the inning on three quick outs to finish Seattle's season in a flash.